-When a court order is violated in WA State, the wishes of the alleged victim become irrelevant to the court.
+When a court order is violated in Washington State, the wishes of the protected person become irrelevant to the court.
 Even if the contact was consensual or initiated by the victim, it can still result in a criminal conviction.
-There is no law that prevents the victim from initiating contact with the defendant.
+There is no law that prevents the protected person from initiating contact with the defendant.
 A criminal defense attorney will need to fight the charge.

 Which side does your firm represent?

 At Beckwith DV Law, we take your side.
-We represent people who want a civil protection order filed and we also defend people who are facing accusations of misconduct.
-Our experience representing plaintiffs and defendants allows us to better predict outcomes and present your case to the court in a convincing fashion.
+We represent people who want a civil protection order filed and we also defend people who are facing accusations of misconduct and order violations.
+Our experience representing plaintiffs and defendants allows us to better predict outcomes and present your case to the court in a convincing and strategic manner.

 What geographical areas does your firm work in?